 Students in fifth grade are expected to write with more complex sentences, capitalization, and punctuation.
 In particular, fifth grade writing standards specify these key markers of proficiency:

-—Identify and correctly use prepositional phrases, appositives, and independent and dependent clauses; use transitions and conjunctions to connect ideas.
+—Identifies and correctly use prepositional phrases, appositives, and independent and dependent clauses; uses transitions and conjunctions to connect ideas.

 —Uses negatives in written compositions (e.g., avoids double negatives).

-—Correctly employ Standard English usage, including subject/verb and noun/pronoun agreement and the four basic parts of speech (nouns, verbs, adjectives, adverbs).
+—Correctly employs Standard English usage, including subject/verb and noun/pronoun agreement and the four basic parts of speech (nouns, verbs, adjectives, adverbs).

-—Identify and correctly use verbs that are often misused (e.g., lie/lay, sit/set, rise/raise), modifiers, and pronouns.
+—Identifies and correctly uses modifiers, pronouns, and verbs that are often misused (e.g., lie/lay, sit/set, rise/raise).

-—Punctuate ends of sentences correctly.
-Use punctuation to clarify and enhance meaning, including using commas in a series, in direct address, and in clauses.
-Correct use of hyphens.
+—Punctuates ends of sentences correctly.
+Uses punctuation to clarify and enhance meaning, including using commas in a series, in direct address, and in clauses.
+Correctly uses hyphens.

-—Write with accurate spelling of roots words such as drink, speak, read, or happy, inflections such as those that change tense or number, suffixes such as -able or -less, and prefixes such as re- or un.
+—Writes with accurate spelling of root words such as drink, speak, read, or happy, inflections such as those that change tense or number, suffixes such as -able or -less, and prefixes such as re- or un.

-—Use knowledge of Greek and Latin root words, prefixes, suffixes, and use dictionary, thesaurus, or other resources as necessary.
+—Uses knowledge of Greek and Latin root words, prefixes, suffixes, and uses a dictionary, thesaurus, or other resources as necessary.

 Grade 5: Research and Inquiry